-Join Mike Meyers for an in-depth discussion in this video Passwords and authentication, part of CompTIA A+ Exam Prep (220-902) Part 6: Securing Computers.
+Join Mike Meyers for an in-depth discussion in this video Passwords and authentication, part of CompTIA A+ (220-902) Cert Prep: 6 Securing Computers.

 - I've got the world's greatest computer right here.
 It's got all my software just the way I like it, and everything's perfect in my connectivity and my web browser, and I love this computer.
 And the last thing I want is any bad person, or at least person who isn't authorized, to be logging into this computer and potentially doing evil things.
 So to prevent that, the number one most important thing we've got to be able to do is make strong passwords.
 For CompTIA, the bottom line is that a password should be about eight characters long, should include upper and lower case characters as well as numbers.

 For me, I would want at least 10 characters, upper and lower case, numbers, and special characters like exclamations points and pound signs and things like that.
 Whatever the case may be, in order for this to work, you've go to make Windows want to do that.
 You've got to make Windows say, if you're gonna make a password, it has to be strong.
 And on top of that, you want to be able to track people who are trying to log in, and what are you gonna do if somebody tries logging in four or five times, don't you want to stop 'em?
 No worries, Windows has all the tools to do that, and it all boils down to your local security policy.